2018 Japan Photo Tour with Mark Hemmings

 The one week workshop includes all meals, all in-country transportation, all accommodations, and all admission fees.
-Exceptions are alcoholic beverages at meals which are the responsibility of the participant, and return airfare from your home city to Tokyo Narita airport.
-This all-inclusive full package is $3,950 USD for double occupancy room.
+Exceptions are mid-meals snacks/drinks and alcoholic beverages at meals, which are the responsibility of the participant, and return airfare from your home city to Tokyo Narita airport.
+This all-inclusive full package is $3,950 USD for a double occupancy room.
 For single occupancy, please add $300 USD.

 Since 2005 Mark Hemmings has been leading photography enthusiasts throughout Japan, taking them on an enlightening tour of a visually and aesthetically rich country.